pedro-duque/DataFastAPI/README.md

-# Azure Data Lake Storage API
+# FastAPI to interacts with an Azure Data Lake

 This Python FastAPI project provides endpoints to interact with Azure Data Lake Storage (ADLS) for uploading, downloading, and listing files stored in ADLS containers.